steungaro/ing-sw-2025-ungaro-sola-tavecchio-verrengia/README.md

 You can find a UML Sequence Diagram for RMI and Socket connection in some peculiar parts of the game (login, lobby creation, place component).
 UML class diagrams are provided for client and server, please refer to the auto-generated version for network classes and for more details.
 A network architecture documentarion file can also be found for specific description of network classes and design patterns.

+### Javadoc
+Javadoc documentation is available for both client and server code.
+You can find it in the zip file in the deliverables section of this project.